iter8-tools/iter8/mkdocs/docs/tutorials/load-test-http/community/knative/loadtest.md

 ```

 ## 2. Run experiment
+We will load test and validate the Knative HTTP service whose URL (`url`) is http://hello.default.127.0.0.1.sslip.io.
+For validation of SLOs, we will specify that the error rate (`SLOs.error-rate`) must be 0, the mean latency (`SLOs.latency-mean`) must be under 50 msec, the 90th percentile latency (`SLOs.latency-p90`) must be under 100 msec, and the 97.5th percentile latency (`SLOs.latency-p'97\.5'`) must be under 200 msec.

 The `iter8 run` command combines an experiment chart with the supplied values to generate the `experiment.yaml` file, runs the experiment, and writes results into the `result.yaml` file.
+Run the experiment as follows.

 ```shell
 iter8 run --set url=http://hello.default.127.0.0.1.sslip.io \